 Brands can also engage with their audiences and drive sales by organising live shopping events, featuring live video streams, where hosts showcase products, demonstrate their use, and interact with viewers in real-time.
 Users can also ask questions, get personalised recommendations, and make purchases directly during the live stream.
 This format creates a sense of urgency and excitement, which ultimately enhances the shopping experience and boosts sales.

-Shoppable posts are another innovative feature that enable users to discover and purchase products seamlessly within their social media feeds.
+Shoppable posts are another innovative feature that enables users to discover and purchase products seamlessly within their social media feeds.
 Brands can tag products in their posts, allowing users to click on these tags to view detailed product information and make purchases.
 This integration turns everyday content, such as photos or videos, into interactive shopping experiences, which themselves provide brands with valuable insights into engagement and purchasing behaviour.

-4. Short-Form Video Dominance
+Short-Form Video Dominance

 The popularity of short-form video content is rapidly increasing, largely fueled by the success of platforms such as TikTok and Instagram Reels.
 This trend is reshaping the digital content landscape by prioritising brief yet impactful video formats that cater to the modern consumer’s preference for quick and engaging content.

 TikTok, in particular, has become synonymous with this format, offering users a constant stream of engaging, 15 to 60-second videos that range from entertaining challenges to educational snippets.
 Instagram Reels, similarly, allows users to create and share short videos, integrating these into their main feed and Stories.
-The success of these platforms reflect the need for immediacy and high engagement in today’s fast-paced digital environment.
+The success of these platforms reflects the need for immediacy and high engagement in today’s fast-paced digital environment.

 In response to this trend, brands are increasingly focusing on producing short-form videos that capture attention quickly, convey key messages, showcase products, or entertain in a matter of seconds.
 The format lends itself well to creative storytelling, allowing brands to experiment with eye-catching visuals, catchy music, and concise messaging, which all help increase their visibility and relatability.